-Emphasis should be on the dog's willingness to work, on effectivity and tempo.
-The exercise is failed (=0), if the dog is allowed to scent or touch the object at the beginning of the exercise before it is handed back to the steward, if commands are given when the dog is at the objects and if the dog picks up the wrong object.
+Emphasis should be on the dog's willingness to work on effectivity and tempo.
+The exercise is failed (= 0), if the dog is allowed to scent or touch the object at the beginning of the exercise before it is handed back to the steward, if commands are given when the dog is at the objects and if the dog picks up the wrong object.

-The exercise is not failed if the dog sniffs at the objects or very slightly touches the objects when looking for the correct one.
+Points are not dropped if the dog sniffs at the objects or very slightly touches the objects when looking for the correct one.

-The grade is dropped if the dog shoves /moves / pokes the object(s) or if it needs to make sure of the correct object several times.
-The drop is $\frac{1}{2}$ -1 for a move or poke.
+The grade is dropped if the dog shoves/moves/pokes the object(s) or if it needs to make sure of the correct object several times.
+The drop is 1⁄2-1 for a move or poke.
 One short rechecking, however, does not necessarily drop the grade, provided that the work is systematic and efficient.